cierelabs/json-complete/README.md

 If the `compat` option is set to a truthy value, the library attempts to do its best to get the most information out of the encoding or decoding process without throwing errors.
 What can happen in compat mode?

 * Encoding
-  - If encoding a deferred type like Blob or File, but no `onFinish` option is provided, the encoder will output all the data it has minus the data from inside the deferred type.
+  - If encoding a Deferred Type like Blob or File, but no `onFinish` option is provided, the encoder will output all the data it has minus the data from inside the Deferred Type.
 Any data attached data on the object may still be saved, and the referencial integrity will be retained.
   - If an unencodable or unrecognized type is part of the data to be encoded, the reference will be encoded as a plain empty object.
 Any data attached data on the object may still be saved, and the referencial integrity will be retained.
 * Decoding
   - If the Pointer type is not recognized, the Pointer string itself will be decoded in its place, rather than attempt to get its value.